AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

   :ada:`T'Small <= T'Delta`.

-- If we want, however, to specify the *small*, we can do that by using the :ada:`'Small` aspect.
+- If we want, however, to specify the *small*, we can do that by using the :ada:`Small` aspect.
 In this case, it doesn't need to be a power of two.

 For decimal fixed-point types, we cannot specify the *small*.
 In this case, it's automatically selected by the compiler, and it's always equal to the